mjoras/trone/draft-thoji-scone-trone-protocol.md

 header packet.
 The next bit (0x40) is reserved and can be set according to
 {{!QUIC-BIT=RFC9287}}.

-The low 6 bits (0x3f) of the first byte are reserved.
+The low 6 bits (0x3f) of the first byte contain the Rate Signal field.
+Values for this field are described in {{rate-signal}}.

 This packet includes a Destination Connection ID field that is set to the same value as other packets in the same datagram; see {{Section 12.2 of QUIC}}.